Physical Therapy and Bracing Matter when Treating Ankle Sprains

 - Ankle Sprain Posterior Tibial Tendon

-All of these findings are seen in association with an ankle sprain.
+All of these findings are seen in association with a sprain.
 Each of the above problems has a different requirements for treatment both in the acute early sprain period and in the long term period after the sprained ankle is improved.

 What is critical to consider is that with a sprained ankle and associated problems, it is critical to hold the ankle in the proper position while it is healing especially in the first two to three weeks.